Have you Googled yourself lately? Has it been a while? Give it a try. We’ll wait here…

 Service providers and salespeople, leaders and lawyers, we all get Googled a lot.

-If your business is based on who you are, personal SEO is a big part of your personal brand, especially if you don’t have a common name.
+If your business is based on who you are, personal SEO is a big part of your brand as a person.

 Two Goals in Personal SEO Reputation Management

 Regardless of what you saw for your own Google search results, good or bad, it’s time for some personal reputation management.